okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 If your application is `stateless` you can horizontally scale it.

 - Stateless = your appllication doesn't have a `state`, it doesn't write any local files / keeps local sessions.
+This prevents pods from falling out of sync.